warmtint0806/onos-sample-refurbish/README.md

 [tools](http://www.onosproject.org/software/#tools)

 ### Refurbishing ###
-I poke the original onos-sample app repository to make it work with ONOS version >= 2.6.0
+I poke the original onos-sample app repository to make it work with ONOS version >= 2.6.0.
+Also, I'd like to make simple working manuals for each sample to help understanding.